DhyanMPatel/Js-Vnnovate/JavaScript/08_Classes.js/intro.md

 ## override method / constructor

-- We can make same name method in chield class, that is called 'override method'.
+- We can make same name method in child class, that is called 'override method'.
-- Using `super.Pmethod()` to call parent method from chield class
+- Using `super.Pmethod()` to call parent method from child class
-- Bydefault chield class create constructor,
+- Bydefault child class create constructor,

   ```js
   constructor(...args){